ioBroker/ioBroker.docs/docs/en/adapterref/iobroker.myvbus/README.md

 * Compatibility check for js-controller 4.0
 * Support for js-controller 1.x dropped

-### 0.2.1 (2021-08-18)

-* Update dependencies
-* Changed allowed range of temperature values to include the error values for short circuit and open circuit

 ## Legal Notices

 RESOL, VBus, VBus.net, DeltaSol and others are trademarks or registered trademarks of RESOL - Elektronische Regelungen GmbH